-The Ryobi P817 ($99) stood out in the power/battery test and is the recommended tool if you are heading in the direction of being a full-time do-it-yourselfer.
-The tool is large compared to the 12-volts and felt like more drill than the average person needs for minor around-the-house tasks.
+The Ryobi P817 ($80) stood out in the power/battery test and is the recommended tool if you are heading in the direction of being a full-time do-it-yourselfer.
+The trade-off is that the tool is quite a bit larger than the Porter-Cable and weighs almost twice as much.
+It’s more drill than the average person needs for standard around-the-house tasks, but it will be great for more aggressive work, like drilling large holes or putting 3-inch screws into framing lumber.
 It has no LED, but it does have a magnetic spot at the base of the handle to hold bits and screws.
 A significant benefit to the Ryobi drill is that it’s part of the company’s One+ system which includes dozens and dozens of other tools that can all work off of the same battery, from routers to string trimmers to circular saws to spotlights.
 The drill is sold with two batteries and a one hour charger.
 Most of the other cordless Ryobi tools can be purchased as bare tools (no batteries or charger) for a good price.
 The reviews of the drill at the Home Depot site are all very positive, except for one guy who had some problems with the charger not working.

 The Skil 2898LI-02 ($93) proved to be a durable tool – not even showing scuff marks after the drop test, but like the Ryobi it’s very bulky and, worse, it only comes with one battery so there’s no reason to recommend it over the Ryobi if you want to go heavier duty and don’t mind the bulk.
 This charger also takes about an hour to do its work.